 This review discusses the best hiking sandals currently on the market.
+Hiking can sometimes entail water crossings and extreme heat making those boots and socks an uncomfortable option for your hike!

 If you’re looking for something versatile, the ECCO Yucatan comes highly rated.
 This sandal will take you on and off the trail in cushy comfort.